What’s the one personality trait that you have that gets in the way of you doing what you want to do in life?

 It means to stop repeating to yourself, “I’m not creative” and then avoid ever doing anything creative.
 Or when we think we are too shy or anxious to go to a party, so we don’t go.
 This is action or inaction based on fear and a lie that we convince ourselves is true because we are constantly proving to our selves it is true.
 It’s cyclical thinking and cyclical living.

 The way out is to take risks.
 To stop caring for once what other people think and to take a chance, to allow yourself to fail.

-You let loose that tiny bullet of hope, you take a shot, and you will either make a hit or you’ll run for cover again, but the thing is you stood up to your enemy!
-You learned new combat skills, you got in some practice!
+You let loose that tiny bullet of hope, you take a shot, and you will either make a hit or you’ll run for cover again, but, the thing is, you stood up to your enemy!
+In the process, you learned new combat skills, you got in some practice!

 Every time you take a risk and do something contrary to what you believe yourself to be capable of, you build hope.